Undergraduate Awards & Scholarships

 Current Student Scholarships

-These scholarships are highly competitive and go to students who have been on the MSU campus for at least one semester.
+Students who have been on the MSU campus for at least one semester are eligible to apply.

-Recipients will be announced during the Spring semester and are expected to attend the CANR Honors Banquet.
+Recipients will be announced during the Spring semester and are expected to attend the annual Fisheries and Wildlife Awards Banquet in April.

 Rebecca Humphries Undergraduate Scholarship ($1,000)

-• The purpose of this scholarship is to recognize and facilitate individuals from underserved communities to become future leaders in conservation.
-This award is named in honor of Rebecca Humphries, who became the first female director of the Michigan Department of Natural Resources and Environment (MDNRE) in 2004.
-Dr. Humphries graduated from Michigan State University, with an undergraduate degree in fisheries and wildlife and has received the Distinguished Service to CANR Award (2001), the CANR Outstanding Alumnus Award (2007), and Michigan State University's Distinguished Alumnus Award (2007).
-She has been a strong and tireless proponent for providing opportunities for underrepresented students including policy internships and the Natural Resources Scholars Program and is an outstanding leader and role model for all biologists; most notably women pursuing natural resources related careers.
+The purpose of this scholarship is to recognize and facilitate students to become future leaders in conservation.
+This award is named in honor of Rebecca Humphries, who became the first female director of the Michigan Department of Natural Resources and Environment (MDNR) in 2004.
+Becky graduated from Michigan State University, with an undergraduate degree in Fisheries and Wildlife and has received the Distinguished Service to CANR Award (2001), the CANR Outstanding Alumnus Award (2007), and Michigan State University's Distinguished Alumnus Award (2007).
+She has been a strong and tireless proponent for providing experiential learning opportunities for students and is an outstanding leader and role model for all biologists; most notably women pursuing natural resources related careers.

-• This award is intended to encourage students who have demonstrated the capacity to achieve educational and professional goals, the motivation to achieve these goals, and the initiative to seek opportunities to further their progress.
-This scholarship is awarded to students interested in fishing issues, especially dealing with Great Lakes and sports fishing.
+This scholarship is intended to encourage students who have demonstrated the capacity to achieve educational and professional goals, the motivation to achieve these goals, and the initiative to seek opportunities to further their progress.
+It is awarded to students interested in fishing issues, especially dealing with Great Lakes and sports fishing.

 International Wildlife Undergraduate Scholarship ($1,000)